A $10.00 membership fee is required to receive service.

-Applicants who are connected with a minimal security deposit will be required to increase the amount of deposit if their electric service account becomes delinquent as many as 3 times or has 2 returned checks in a 24-month period.
+Applicants who are connected with a minimal security deposit will be required to increase the amount of deposit if their electric service account becomes delinquent as many as 3 times or has 2 returned payments in a 12-month period.

 A $30.00 non-refundable charge is required for connecting each meter, including new or existing services, or processing a name change on a meter in place.

 |Service fee for trip made by REMC personnel to collect for returned payment||$55.00|